 We sit down on the dining table and enjoying the breakfast while tuning to the TV who broadcasted Video Hits TV show.
-In addition, the sun rays shining into our room, making the atmosphere truly cheerful.
+In addition, the sun rays shining into our room, making the morning truly cheerful.

-Getting used to eat rice in the morning, I was truly surprised that our breakfast menu looks very modest by my standard: only pieces of toasted bread, butter, boiled eggs, and jam, accompanied by tea or coffee.
+Getting used to eat rice or heavy meal in the morning, I was truly surprised that our breakfast menu looks very modest by my standard: only pieces of toasted bread, butter, boiled eggs, and jam, accompanied by tea or coffee.
 I wonder if that would be enough to fill my stomach.
 I eat some, and apparently they tasted just right.
 It may not fill my stomach completely, but definitely provide me with enough energy to do activities in the morning.

 Typical continental breakfast menu.

 After breakfast, I had shower and packing up my belongings.
 The girls were busy cleaning up our cabin, like housewives.
 Gee, seeing Denise doing chores truly made me infatuated with her even further.
 She would probably make a good wife and mother.
+Although of course I would love to help her out if I had more confidence.

 The interior of Coles in Bunbury.
 This photo was taken recently, not in 1997.